Our Team

 Email: shannon@davishousecac.org

-Shannon Grobelny joined Davis House in October of 2024 as a Community Education Specialist.
-Shannon received her Bachelor of Arts degree in Disability Studies from The University of Toledo in 2021.
-During her years of study, she worked as a Direct Support Professional in a group home for adults with Autism.
-Following her college graduation, Shannon moved to Destin, Florida to live by the beach.
-She started her career path as a Certified Child Welfare Case Manager where she worked with children and families navigating complex cases and making critical decisions regarding custody, support, and child safety.
-Shannon also represented the Rape Crisis Center in the Panhandle of Florida as a Victim Advocate, providing crucial emotional support, resources, and advocacy for those who have experienced sexual violence.
+Shannon joined Davis House in October 2024 as a Forensic Interviewer.
+She earned her Bachelor of Arts in Disability Studies from The University of Toledo in 2021.
+Throughout her academic journey, Shannon gained hands-on experience as a Direct Support Professional at a residential facility for adults with Autism.
+After graduating, she relocated to Florida, where she began her career as a Child Welfare Case Manager.
+In this role, she supported children and families in navigating complex cases, making critical decisions related to custody, support, and child safety.
+Additionally, Shannon served as a Victim Advocate for the Rape Crisis Center in the Florida Panhandle, offering essential emotional support, resources, and advocacy to survivors of sexual violence.